 Install AutoShare; Create a Text processor (called 'SortA', with timeout set to 5 secs (the default)), back out of AutoShare to save.
 Import the Google Keep Notes Sorter project.
 Within Tasker ensure the 'AutoShare Process Text Text Processor: SortA' profile is enabled and (hopefully) that's the set up done.

 To use, open a previously saved list in Google Keep Notes, remove any check boxes and then do a select all.
-Press the three vertical dots to the right of the Share menu and select 'AutoShare'.
+Press the three vertical dots to the right of the Share menu and select 'AutoShare' (or if running Android 11 and later, select 'AutoShare' from the 'Share' pop-up menu).
 You'll get a message saying 'processing text' and after a couple of seconds you'll find your list is sorted.

 Click on 'Manage Text Processors'